Also known as

+Lonicera periclymenum is a deciduous, woody climber from the Caprifoliaceae family.
+It produces oppositely arranged pairs of oval leaves and is grown mainly for its attractive scented flowers.
+Commonly known by the names Common Honeysuckle, Woodbine, Wild Honeysuckle and Eglantine, amongst others.
+Flowers are elegant and scented, coloured yellow, white or pink, they appear in clusters from summer, leading onto red berries.
 Honeysuckle is a vigorous climber with fragrant tubular yellow and pink flowers.
-It is a marvelous display scrub when in flower and will attract several birds and butterflies to your garden.
-It can serve as a stand alone scrub or as a hedge.
+It is a marvellous display scrub when in flower and will attract several birds and butterflies to your garden.
+It can serve as a stand-alone shrub or as a hedge.
 It has several medicinal uses and can grow in most soil types.
+Lonicera periclymenum is also known by the name Lonicera belgica.

 Pick flowers throughout the summer.
 The flowers do not last very long once removed but makes a wonderful scented display.